 As the next two years of competition wore on, the success that Greene was accustomed to wasn’t coming as easily as one would imagine.
 Between 2006-2007 he found it hard to break into the top 3 until he competed in the 2007 Keystone Pro Classic.

-Greene took 3rd place at this competition, and things would begin to look up for the competitor as it appears he’d finally hit his stride.
-Hard work and dedication began to pay off in the way that Greene had hoped it would.
+Greene took 3rd place at this competition, and things would look up for the competitor as it appears he’d finally hit his stride.
+Hard work and dedication paid off in how Greene had hoped it would.

 In the same year, the Predator took first place at the 2007 Shawn Ray Colorado Pro/Am Classic.
-From 2008-2011 he would find himself taking trophies away in various placings of the competition, including:
+From 2008 to 2011 he would take trophies away in various placings of the competition, including: